Chaos Knot

 What is now finally in comic form that is not assaulting to the eyes of others is something that has been in nearly every form imaginable.
 It's oldest threads were played out like kids play Power Rangers in the backyard.
 This moved on to paper figures, text online, phone calls, conversations squiggled on paper, pictures squiggled on paper, bad comics and probably interpretive dance somewhere along the way.

-It's nothing but the roleplay/escapism/fantasy world of the two girls in class who were just heavy, left handed and weird enough for no one else to talk to, but for some reason, it just never stopped.
+It's nothing but the roleplay/escapism/fantasy world of the two girls in class who were smart, creative, left-handed and weird enough for no one else to talk to, but for some reason, it just never stopped.

 We probably won't be doing this in sixth grade, we said, when we were in third.